CreunaFI/html-markup-indenter/readme.txt

 Indents the HTML markup output by WordPress

 == Description ==
 Indents the HTML markup output by WordPress using the [Dindent](https://github.com/gajus/dindent) library.
-Only does its thing when you are not logged in.
+It only does its thing when you are not logged in.

 == Installation ==
 1. Upload the plugin folder to the /wp-content/plugins/ directory